 West Shepard Avenue Junk Piles

-Various parts of West Rock Ridge State Park have been affected by dumping.
-Another page on this site focuses on the junkyard formerly off the Red Trail near Mountain Road.
+Various parts of West Rock Ridge State Park have been negatively affected by dumping.
+One page on this site focuses on the junkyard formerly off the Red Trail near Mountain Road.
+Another page discusses Baldwin Drive.
+This page discusses two junk areas off West Shepard Avenue.

 Off West Shepard Avenue, the smaller junk area about 0.1 acres in size is located on the west side of the road, 0.05 miles north of the gate by Rayzoe Terrace.
 To keep anything from growing, someone placed two-inch thick foam insulation pads on the ground in the entire area.
 The PVC pipes placed there can easily be seen in the aerial photos from the Hamden GIS maps prior to the cleanup I organized.

 The larger of these two areas is about 0.3 acres in size, on the east side of West Shepard Avenue, about 0.15 miles north of the gate at the junction with Rayzoe Terrace, opposite the driveway to the boarded-up house.
-This area is now heavily infested with invasive plants, including prickly multi-flora roses thorny wineberry and mostly the mugwort reed.
+This area is now heavily infested with invasive plants, including prickly multi-flora rose, thorny wineberry, aromatic garlic mustard, and mostly the mugwort reed.

-The West Shepard Avenue junk piles were presumably created by the former homeowner at 574 West Shepard Avenue Rear, the house on the west side of the road between the gate by Rayzoe Terrace and Baldwin Drive.
-The homeowner was described by those who knew him as a “character” who did what he wanted and was using state land for his own purposes, cutting down trees, clearing areas for his personal use, and most likely the person dumping items there, presumably on behalf of contractors disposing of the larger items.
-I have no evidence to prove this, but it seems likely, given the other use of these areas by him.
+The West Shepard Avenue junk piles were created by the former homeowner at 574 West Shepard Avenue Rear, the house on the west side of the road between the gate by Rayzoe Terrace and Baldwin Drive.
+The homeowner was described by those who knew him as a “character” who did what he wanted and was using state land for his own purposes, cutting down trees, clearing areas for his personal use, and allowing contractors to dispose of the larger items.

 One hiking friend said he spoke to the man during the 1990s who told him that he would charge people to drop off the wood, but his cost was less than they would pay at the transfer station.
 He would process them into firewood to sell.
 The friend said the homeowner told him he had to sell about eight cords of firewood to sell to make it worth his while.
 He would also keep wood for use at his house.

 Another hiking friend said the homeowner showed him the deer heads during the early 2000s that he had mounted in his barn, which he had shot in another state.
-However, there is evidence and stories from park users that he was hunting at West Rock where hunting is illegal.
-As proof of this, there are two hunting tree stands in the woods between the house and Baldwin Drive.
+However, there are stories from park users who knew him that he was hunting at West Rock where hunting is illegal.
+As further proof of this, there are two hunting tree stands in the woods between the house and Baldwin Drive.

-Those who have taken a closer look at the house, including one of the property surveyors, said it has neither a sewer connection, nor a septic tank.
+Those who have taken a closer look at the house, including one of the property surveyors, said it has neither a sewer connection, nor a septic tank, just a pipe int the yard.

 A metal tree stand used for hunting rests against a tree west of the house as seen in December 2022, and is a few hundred feet west of a wooden tree that that was partially collapsed. |